 Filing Bankruptcy Due to Medical Bills

 In a medical emergency, the last thing you worry about is paying the bills, as getting better is the top priority.
-However, medical bills can quickly pile up and put a significant dent in your financial well-being.
-You might wonder if declaring bankruptcy on an overwhelming medical bill can be a possibility.
+However, medical bills can quickly pile up and significantly dent your financial well-being.
+You might wonder if declaring bankruptcy on an overwhelming medical bill is possible.

 While solely applying for bankruptcy because you can’t pay the bills might not be an option, some bankruptcies occur due to medical debt.
-Many individuals struggle to pay the cost of healthcare and get burdened by overwhelming bills.
-Remember to access the refunds/offsets offered under Medicare and your Private Health Cover (if held), as this could substantially reduce the actual out of pocket expense.
+The cost of healthcare is high, and many people struggle to pay their bills.
+Remember to access the refunds and offsets offered under Medicare and your private health coverage (if held), as this could substantially reduce out-of-pocket expenses.

-According to the Australian Financial Security Authority, around 10% of the bankruptcies filed are linked to medical bill issues.
+The Australian Financial Security Authority states that only a small percentage of bankruptcies are linked to medical bill issues.
 Although health insurance covers various medical treatments, private and dental hospital surgeries are usually not included in the list.
-These can result in higher medical care costs that create major financial issues for people, who often end up declaring bankruptcy.
+These can result in higher medical care costs that create major financial issues for people who often end up declaring bankruptcy.

-Medical bills can have an impact on your credit score, just like other bills.
-If you neglect to pay your medical bill, it can drastically reduce your credit score.
+Unpaid medical bills can impact your credit score, just like any other unpaid bill.
 It is wiser to inform the hospital, insurer, or healthcare provider that there will be a delay in the payment or ask them if you can follow a payment plan.

-Even making a small payment of your medical bill is much better than completely ignoring your bill, as it still maintains a better relationship with the recipient.
-If you don’t have sufficient funds to make the payment, make sure to ask about any financial assistance programs offered that can help you.
+Making a small medical bill payment is much better than completely ignoring your bill, as it maintains a better relationship with the recipient.
+If you don’t have sufficient funds to make the payment, ask about any financial assistance programmes that can help you.

 Try Negotiating a Lower Rate

-It might seem daunting, but negotiating the rate can be worth a try.
-You can call the billing office and inquire whether they can accept a lower rate.
+It might seem daunting, but negotiating the rate can be worthwhile.
+You can call the billing office and enquire whether they can accept a lower rate.
 You might hear “no,” but you can still try to be persistent.
-Sometimes, they can even offer you other options to help you with the payment.
+Sometimes, they can even offer other options to help with the payment.

-Here are some of the options that can help you in paying your medical bill debts and avoid bankruptcy:
+Here are some of the options that can help you pay your medical bill debts and avoid bankruptcy:

 Apply for Financial Assistance

-Various hospitals provide financial assistance programs to people who are unable to pay overwhelming medical bills.
-If you are uninsured, unemployed, or need additional financial help to pay the bills, ask the hospital about their financial assistance aid.
+Various hospitals provide financial assistance programmes to people who cannot pay overwhelming medical bills.
+If you are uninsured, unemployed, or need additional financial help to pay the bills, ask the hospital about their financial assistance.

 Take Out a Bank Loan

-Getting a bank loan to pay for medical bills is one of the most popular ways for people to get the money they don’t have.
-This is a reliable way to pay off the medical bills, but you would have to apply and qualify to get the loan, which can take time.
-Moreover, you would also have to pay interest on the loan amount, so it is best to consider other options first.
+Getting a bank loan to pay medical bills is a reliable way to pay them, but you would have to apply and qualify to get the loan, which can take time.

 If nothing else works and the only way out is bankruptcy, you must start focusing on rebuilding your credit after declaring medical bankruptcy.
 Here are a few ways you can manage your bankruptcy and improve your credit: